gares/sel/README.md

     loop (Sel.enqueue evs new_evs)
 ```

-Like a monad, the types force you to thread the list of new events back to
+Like in a monad, the types invite you to thread the list of new events back to
-`Sel.wait` but there is no other "viral" effect.
+`Sel.wait` but there is no other viral effect.

 Dispatching is not automatic, it's your `handle_event` that does it.